Tracy has been working in the field of education for many years specializing in both Waldorf and Montessori methodologies.

 3. No Special Meals for Individuals

 Offering individual meals is a slippery slope.
-Some parents have been known to make individual meals not only for their children but for their spouse as well.
+Some parents have been known to make individual meals not only for their children but for their spouses as well.
 One person likes pasta with no sauce, one likes sauce, the other doesn’t like pasta, etc. This leaves the chef washed out before even beginning their own meal.
 Individual meals are not a long-term solution.

 4. Imagine you Are Feeding a Larger Family